Research Focus:Gene RegulationOsteogenesis/Osteoporosis

 My laboratory has a long-standing interest in induced pluripotent stem cells (iPSCs) and their differentiation capacity into a variety of cell types.
 I am particularly interested in developing experimental stem cell-based therapies for skin blistering diseases, such as Epidermolysis Bullosa, and connective tissue diseases, such as Ehlers-Danlos Syndrome.
 My group also studies mechanisms of aging and the pathways that trigger rejuvenation during reprogramming into iPSCs.

-The Breuss laboratory is interested in genomic and cellular mosaicism.
-We assess its impact on human disease and utilize it as a tool to unravel brain and germline development.
+The Breuss laboratory is interested in genomic (and cellular) mosaicism.
+We assess its impact on human disease and utilize it as a tool to unravel mechanisms of development and cellular homeostasis.
+While we are broadly interested in these questions, two of our favorite systems to study are human germ cells and the brain.

 My research focuses broadly on personalizing medicine, using genetic information and biomarkers for tailored treatment, in relation to pharmacogenomics as well as understanding the ethical, cultural, and social implications of genomic research with populations historically underrepresented in health research.
 My current research includes studying cytochrome P450 genetic variation in Indigenous communities (e.g., American Indian and Alaska Native peoples), with a focus on CYP2A6 variation in relation to nicotine metabolism and smoking cessation, as well as understanding the ways in which adaptations to diverse local environments may have impacted modern pharmacogenomic variation and evolutionary medicine.
 My other projects include exploring the perspectives of tribal members on genetic research with tribes and developing guidelines and policies in partnership with tribes.
 All of my projects strive to use community based participatory research approach and include cultural and Indigenous knowledge.